 Jow spent six hours every weekend throughout the summer attending a SAT course, which cost $1,200.
 She also took a SAT course at school and bought a Kaplan SAT prep book.
 “The SATs put pressure on students and parents.
 Many have to pay a lot of money to get into the best SAT test prep course,” says Jow.

 Jalen Griffin, a senior at Wissahickon High School in Ambler, Pa., went to a $300 community college course with 40 other kids twice a week to brush up.
 However, he says it was minimal compared to friends who went to a special academy every single day in the summer, except Saturdays, or those who could afford to pay private SAT tutors to come to their homes.
+“What are [less fortunate] kids going to study?
+They can’t afford the books that cost $60 and can’t do courses that other kids get to do,” notes Griffin.

 Rochelle Rivera, a junior at the William Bodine High School for International Affairs in Philadelphia, describes the Khan Academy’s decision to offer free SAT test prep as a once-in-a-lifetime chance.
 “I would proudly and enthusiastically take advantage of this opportunity,” she notes.
 “Some students of different socio-economic backgrounds are limited by who they are and where they come from.
+Economic and social obstacles can get in the way of a student’s dreams, but with free SAT prep, you can focus more on the bigger picture without being put down by such obstacles.
+It is a great idea that Khan Academy supports students and their visions.”

 In addition, Lindauer says, “All students who have qualified for SAT fee waivers will now directly receive four college application fee waivers to simplify the process.”
 This change is part of the College Board’s Access to Opportunity Program to encourage low-income, underrepresented teenagers to pursue post-secondary education.